progress4apple/progress.rocks/_drafts/howto-1-3-5-rule-and-apple-reminders.md

 > On any given day, assume that you can only accomplish one big thing, three medium things, and five small things, and narrow down your to-do list to those nine items. _-_ [_the muse_](https://www.themuse.com/advice/a-better-todo-list-the-135-rule)

-The rule also suggest to start your day with the chosen 1 big thing - working towards 3 medium and 5 small things.
+In addition the rule suggest to start your day with the chosen 1 big thing - working towards 3 medium and 5 small things.
 This way you make sure you accomplish the most important task of the day first, thus avoid getting caught by the [urgency effect](https://www.nytimes.com/2018/07/09/smarter-living/eisenhower-box-productivity-tips.html).

 ### How to use priorities in Apple Reminders